ZoinerTejada/hdinsight-docs/hdinsight-etl-at-scale.md

 * [Azure Database for PostgreSQL](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal) is an implementation of PostgresSQL.

 These products scale up, which means that they are scaled by adding more CPU and memory.
 You can also choose to use premium disks with the products for better I/O performance.

-Azure SQL Database offers tooling for scale-out with [Elastic Database Tools](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-scale-get-started)

-Both services scale by using a slider bar to pick how much compute resources you need.
-Both have independant tooling and performance recommendations according to your needs and workload.

-Selection of which service will depend how comfortable you are with the base products.

 For more information on performance, see [Tuning Performance in Azure SQL Database](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-performance-guidance).
 Information on tuning Azure Database for MySQL and Azure Database for PostgreSQL will be forthcoming.

 ### Azure Analysis Services

 Azure Analysis Services (AAS) is an analytical data engine used in decision support and business analytics, providing the analytical data for business reports and client applications such as Power BI, Excel, Reporting Services reports, and other data visualization tools.

-The basic idea is that data is loaded into AAS where AAS will calculate all of the aggregations necessary to support the previously mentioned tooling.
-This is done for two primary reasons:

-* Pre-aggregations are very fast for the user doing analytics.
-Results are interactive and near-instant.

-* Calculations can be centralized and approved by the business or organization.
-This supports one version of the truth across multiple reports, spreadsheets, or dashboards.

-Data can be loaded directly into AAS cubes from Azure Blog Storage, Azure SQL Database, and Azure Data Warehouse.

 Cubes can scale by changing tiers for each individual cube.
 For more information, see [Azure Analysis Services Pricing](https://azure.microsoft.com/en-us/pricing/details/analysis-services/).